A review of Destined

 “Would you leave your mother if she had the same issues?” asks Esha to Ayush.

-I would like to call this book a hybrid product of Women’s Fiction and Romantic Fiction.
+I would like to call this book a hybrid of women’s fiction and romantic fiction.

-It will make you feel mushy with its romance and not cringe, will make you stop and ponder about your surroundings and have a check of the relationships in life and finally, will make you feel good and sensible about having opted to read the book this weekend 😉
+It will make you mushy with its romance and not cringe; will make you stop and ponder about your surroundings and have a check on the relationships in life.
+And, finally, Destined will make you feel good and sensible about having opted to read the book this weekend !

-Grab a copy soon from Amazon as I give this book a rating of 4.5/5!
+So, grab a copy soon from Amazon as I give this book a rating of 4.5 / 5